captnwalker/TriviaGame/README.md

 ### Known Issues

-* Need to connect timer to quiz.
-* Need to hide, the show on click of submit button the .ra or change background <div>.
+* NONE!
+And there was much rejoicing!!!

+### Game Features

+* Game runs 30 seconds, click submit to get your score.
+* Many dynamic features.
+* The World ends when the clock runs out..stick around for it and turn up your sound!

 ### Psuedo Code

 1. Start game/ values set to 0.
 2. Start timer.
 Duration TBD.
+(30sec.)
 3. Present Q1.
 4. Only permit 1 answer.
 5. if (correct) add to correct.